-This group is mentioned again in Revelation 14, where it states the apostle John saw, " . . . the Lamb (Jesus) standing on Mount Sion, and with Him one hundred and forty-four thousand (144,000), having His Father's name written on their foreheads" (Revelation 14:1).
+John states, "And I looked, and I beheld the Lamb standing on Mount Sion, and with Him one hundred and forty-four thousand (144,000), having His Father's name written on their foreheads (they obey him and have His spirit in them)" (Revelation 14:1).

-The Bible does not state why Ephraim, one of Joseph's two sons, is not directly named as contributing toward the 144,000.
-His other son Manasseh is listed in the chapter (verse 6).
+The Bible does not state why Ephraim, one of Joseph's two sons, is not directly named as contributing toward the 144,000 as his other son Manasseh is listed (Revelation 7:6).
 It is possible that the people of Ephraim are "hidden" within the distinct naming of the tribe of Joseph (verse 8).

 When are the 144,000 sealed (a spiritual mark to denote their conversion, a possible allusion to Ezekiel 9:4) by a mighty angel?
 How does their sealing fit into prophetic end time events?